MSc Civil and Architectural Engineering

-The Department of Civil and Architectural Engineering delivers engineering research and education focused on buildings and infrastructure engineering.
-The vision for the department is to enable greener, smarter, and more economical buildings and transportation infrastructure through education and the development and application of innovative new scientific knowledge with a systems perspective.
-All the courses in the Master’s programme are given by highly qualified teachers and researchers involved in different research projects.
+The Department of Civil and Architectural Engineering at KTH provides engineering research and education that focuses on building and infrastructure engineering.
+The department's vision is to enable greener, smarter and more economical building and transportation infrastructure through education and the development and application of innovative new scientific knowledge using a systems perspective.
+All the courses in the master's programme are given by highly qualified teachers and researchers involved in different research projects.

 Research within Civil and Architectural Engineering consists of a long list of subjects within the built environment.
 It comprises the most frequent construction materials (concrete, steel and timber), sustainable buildings focusing on building system design and performance, as well as civil engineering subjects (soil and rock mechanics, structural engineering and bridges, highway engineering, and transport planning).

 - Constructional Engineering and Design

 - Soil and Rock mechanics